-Crow Canyon Home’s oven-to-table enamel line is hand-crafted of lightweight porcelain-coated steel.
-Many pieces have hand-welded handles that highlight the excellent craftsmanship.
+The oven-to-table line is hand-crafted of lightweight porcelain-coated steel.
 Enamelware travels with ease from any stovetop, to the oven, to your table, and to the dishwasher.
 It’s easy to clean and naturally nonstick – no Teflon found here.
-Use on the grill, over an open fire, or induction cooktop, up to 530 degrees F. Then store your leftovers in the fridge or freezer safely.
-One pot for prep, cooking, and storing.
+Use on the grill, over a campfire, or any cooktop, up to 530 degrees F. Then store your leftovers in the fridge or freezer safely, meaning one pot for prep, cooking, serving, and storing.
 Crow Canyon Home enamelware is great for everyday use – at your dinner table and on your patio; yet it makes a stylish addition for special occasions, camping trips, picnics, and potlucks.
 Its durability means years, sometime decades, of use while reducing your impact on the environment through limiting your one-time use products.
 Due to its handmade nature, small imperfections are a normal part of enamelware and add to the character of your piece.
 If you need perfect uniformity, enamelware might not be for you.